DigitalEpidemic/simple-workout-tracker/PROJECT_GUIDELINES.md

 - ❌ Do not use network-dependent features (except Phase 5)
 - ❌ Do not modify existing working boilerplate without reason
 - ❌ Do not create barrel files (index.ts/tsx for re-exports) - always import from named files directly
+- ❌ Do not use "kg" for weight units - use "lbs" until Phase 4.6 implements user settings

 ---